My Minute of Listening

-This Spring Term 2021, our Creative Engagement Officer Kate, has been delivering Music workshops with all the Key Stage 2 children at Shilbottle Primary School in Northumberland, making Sound Scores and recordings again.
+In Spring Term 2021, our Creative Engagement Officer Kate, delivered Music workshops with all the Key Stage 2 children at Shilbottle Primary School in Northumberland, making Sound Scores and recordings in their school environment.
 Here is their Digital Exhibition:

 Tom Clarke – Year 5 Allendale Primary School

 William Graham – Year 2 Whitehaven, Cumbria